FriendsOfOro/front-commerce-lite/docs/extend-graphql-schema.md

----
-title: Extend the GraphQL Schema
+# Extend the GraphQL Schema
----

 How to extend the existing GraphQL Schema?